Panchatantra/DSR/README.md

 # DSR
-Dynamic Structural Response Solver based on Julia
+A Dynamic Structural Response solver based on Julia